PLD’s Whole School Literacy Strategy: What to teach? When to screen? How to cater for the range in ability? (SA)

 PLD’s structured synthetic phonics (SSP) approach is one of the evidence-based approaches recommended by AUSPELD.
 Presented by Diana Rigg (the founder of PLD) this full day workshop outlines the explicit instruction of phonics, decoding and spelling along with time efficient tracking of student performance that informs the targeted teaching.

 Each attendee will receive a complimentary copy of PLD’s scope and sequence for Reception to Year 6.
 This is PLD’s best selling resource ‘Phonic and Sight Word Sequence‘ and is valued at over $70.00.
 This resource is central to establishing a whole school approach and consistency across year levels and across classrooms.
-It provides phonic concepts for Reception to Year 6 along with phonemic (and phonological awareness) skills, spelling rules, spelling words, high frequency words, placement tests, term reviews, guidelines for explicit teaching and screening options which can then be plotted on to Excel/Google tracking sheets.
-This book can be viewed in full online by clicking on the link and then the cover: https://pld-literacy.org/product/phonic-and-sight-word-sequence/
+It provides phonic concepts for Reception to Year 6 along with phonemic (and phonological awareness) skills, spelling rules, spelling words, high-frequency words, placement tests, term reviews, guidelines for explicit teaching and screening options which can then be plotted on to Excel/Google tracking sheets.
+The Phonic and Sight Word Sequence book can be viewed in full online by clicking on the link and then the cover.

 Created to have a broad appeal, this workshop is relevant to all primary school staff involved in literacy learning: School leaders, Literacy Coordinators, Literacy Support Staff, Reception – Year 6 teachers and assistants.
 The outcomes for the day have been divided into different areas highlighting the key areas addressed for each person registering.